hasura/ndc-sqlserver/readme.md

 ### Run

-Run the postgres agent with:
+Run the sqlserver agent with:

 ```
 just run